rust-lang/rust-forge/src/governance/council.md

 - Moderation
 - Release

-### The "launching pad" top-level team
+### The Launching Pad top-level team
 [launching-pad]: #the-launching-pad-top-level-team

-The "launching pad" team *temporarily* accepts subteams that otherwise do not have a top-level team to slot underneath of.
+The Launching Pad team *temporarily* accepts subteams that otherwise do not have a top-level team to slot underneath of.
 This ensures that all teams have representation on the Council, while more permanent parent teams are found or established.

-The "launching pad" team is an umbrella team: it has no direct members, only subteam representatives.
+The Launching Pad team is an umbrella team: it has no direct members, only subteam representatives.

-The Council should work to find or create a more appropriate parent for each subteam of the "launching pad", and subsequently move those subteams to their new parent team.
+The Council should work to find or create a more appropriate parent for each subteam of the Launching Pad, and subsequently move those subteams to their new parent team.

-In some cases, an appropriate parent team may exist but not yet be ready to accept subteams; the launching pad can serve as an interim home in such cases.
+In some cases, an appropriate parent team may exist but not yet be ready to accept subteams; the Launching Pad can serve as an interim home in such cases.

-The launching pad also serves as a default home for subteams of a team that's removed or reorganized away, if that removal or reorganization does not explicitly place those subteams somewhere else in the organization.
+The Launching Pad also serves as a default home for subteams of a team that's removed or reorganized away, if that removal or reorganization does not explicitly place those subteams somewhere else in the organization.

-The Council must review subteam membership in the "launching pad" every 6 months to ensure that proper progress is being made on finding all subteams new parent teams.
-As with other top-level teams, the "launching pad" team can be retired (and have its representation within the Council removed) if the Council finds it to be no longer necessary.
-The process for retiring the "launching pad" team is the same as with other top-level teams.
-Alternatively, the Council is free to give the "launching pad" team its own purview.
+The Council must review subteam membership in the Launching Pad every 6 months to ensure that proper progress is being made on finding all subteams new parent teams.
+As with other top-level teams, the Launching Pad team can be retired (and have its representation within the Council removed) if the Council finds it to be no longer necessary.
+The process for retiring the Launching Pad team is the same as with other top-level teams.
+Alternatively, the Council is free to give the Launching Pad team its own purview.

 ### Removing top-level teams